mndillon/toki-pona-nanpa-linja-n/toki pona bigger unicode picture.md

 Notes:

-These names (non, wan, tun, ton, pon, lun, jun, pen, win, nen) are names for the Unicode characters "0"–"9", **not** for the abstract numbers themselves.
+These names (non, wan, tun, ton, pon, lun, jun, pen, win, nen) are names for the Unicode characters "0"–"9", **not** names for the value of the numbers themselves.

-Multi-digit sequences are formed by concatenating these names in order, with optional phonological simplification (like dropping repeated n).

 ---